feathersjs/feathers/packages/authentication/README.md

 Refer to [the migration guide](./docs/migrating.md).

 ## Complete Example
 Here's an example of a Feathers server that uses `feathers-authentication` for local auth.
+You can try it out on your own machine by running the [example](./example/).

 **Note:** This does NOT implement any authorization.
 Use [feathers-permissions](https://github.com/feathersjs/feathers-permissions) for that.